Exactly what is The Silicon Valley Organization?

 The SVO's mission is to create a strong local economy, provide premier business connections and visibility, represent the interests of business to government, promote the community and initiate political and community action.

 How many members belong to The SVO?

 Current membership stands at nearly 1,200—making The SVO one of the largest chamber organizations in Northern California.
 Its member businesses represent more than 300,000 employees in the Silicon Valley.

 How do I stay on top of The SVO activities and news?

 We have a robust 'Blog' section here that you can bookmark and follow.
 You can also subscribe to our weekly eNews for SVO and member news, our weekly eEvents for upcoming SVO and member events, and our monthly Public Policy Update.

 That's easy!
 Click here for additional information.
 The SVO welcomes all sectors and sizes of business: from large multi-national companies to small home-based operations.

 How much more business can I expect to get from belonging to The SVO?

 That depends on how much time and energy you invest.
 Your membership is like your Internet provider: You have to use it to benefit.
 That means attending SVO events (many are free), engaging in networking while there.
-You can join a policy working group and work on the region's important economic issues.
+You can join a public policy committee and work on the region's important economic issues.
 You can advertise with The SVO.
 Buy a table at one of our big annual events like Annual Member Celebration and host your best clients and top prospects.
 All of these activities and more will connect you with the region's top business people while you are tackling important issues or enjoying an evening of networking.
 SVO membership is a win-win for everyone.